MylesTym/BMHC_DA_Prototype/README.md

 # BMHC Analysis Pipeline

-A data integration and analysis pipeline for Black Mental Health Collective (BMHC) program evaluation and reporting.
+A data integration and analysis pipeline for Black Mental Health Clinic (BMHC) program evaluation and reporting.

 ## Overview